RupeshKumar4511/Git_Github/README.md

 2. clone the project to your system folder.

-3. Make changes there and add it and then commit it
+3. Make separate branch to add new features there and then commit it.

 4. git remote add upstream "https://github.com/RupeshKumar4511/Git_Github.git"

-Here it can be any url.
+Here it can be any upstream url.

 5. git push origin main